DavideAlidosi/May9/ReadMe.txt

 Release Note
 May9 Next required Autodesk Maya 2017 update 3 and newer Tested and develop on Autodesk Maya 2019.2
+Autodesk Arnold MtoA 3.2.0 or higher is highly suggested

 Licenses